r4dm/arena-hard-local/README.md

 Check out lmsys blog post for more details about how Arena Hard Auto v0.1 works -> [Blog post link](https://lmsys.org/blog/2024-04-19-arena-hard/).

 ## Local Model
-To evaluate models, it is proposed to use Meta-Llama-3-70B-Instruct or fine-tuned for these purposes [Llama-3-70B-Instruct-AH-AWQ](https://huggingface.co/radm/Llama-3-70B-Instruct-AH-AWQ), trained to judge the stronger model gpt-4-1106-preview.
+To evaluate models, it is proposed to use Meta-Llama-3-70B-Instruct or Llama-3-70B-Instruct-AH-AWQ, modified for these purposes, trained on the judge’s responses of a stronger model - gpt-4-1106-preview.
 You can also configure the repository to work with any other judge model.

 We use original arena-hard questions translated into Russian: [Vikhrmodels/arena_hard_ru](https://huggingface.co/datasets/Vikhrmodels/arena_hard_ru).
 To use another language, replace the file **data/arena-hard-v0.1/question.jsonl** and make sure that the resulting json is saved with the required encoding (line 103 in **gen_answer.py**).